ChaitanyaParate/rl-policy-ros2-bridge/README.md

 # Policy Deployment via ROS 2

-This repository contains the ROS 2 (Humble) integration pipeline for deploying a trained PPO policy for dexterous grasping with the LEAP Hand.
+This repository contains the ROS 2 (Jazzy) integration pipeline for deploying a trained PPO policy for dexterous grasping with the LEAP Hand.
 It loads the trained Stable Baselines 3 model, streams continuous joint commands through a kinematic interpolator, and visualizes the resulting motion in RViz2.

 > **Deployment caveat:** The pipeline demonstrates ROS integration correctness, not policy performance fidelity.
 The trained policy expects real joint velocities (`obs[16:32]`) and a live object pose (`obs[32:39]`) at every timestep; this ROS pipeline cannot supply either.
 Both slices are zeroed or hardcoded, which constitutes a distribution shift from the training observation.
 The RViz "PPO Inference" mode shows the policy running on corrupted observations — see `Report_task_B.md` §2.1 and §5 for full analysis.